Arukah Therapy

 • Hydration: Increase water intake 48 hours before and after the session to assist with toxin removal.

-• Dietary Restrictions: Avoid eating heavy meals 2–4 hours before treatment.
+• Dietary Restrictions: Avoid eating heavy carb meals 2–4 hours before treatment

 • Timing: Avoid scheduling during menstruation.